Reconciling the Contour-Improved and Fixed-Order Approaches for $\tau$ Hadronic Spectral Moments II: Renormalon Norm and Application in $\alpha_s$ Determinations: Determination of the GC Renormalon Norm

 A class of conformal transformations that turns out to be much more suitable is given by

 where $p$ is a free parameter.
 This mapping has been employed for specific values of $p$ in this and other contexts in Refs.~\cite{Caprini:1998wg,Cvetic:2001sn,Cvetic:2001ws} and many other works thereafter.
 We apply it here for the conformal mapping approach to determine $N_g$.
-For the values $p=(5,10,15)$ we obtain $z_2=(0.38,0.32,0.30)$ and a convergence radius $r_c=(0.52,0.41,0.38)$, which provides an evaluation of the Taylor series closer to the origin and also has a smaller ratio of $z_2/r_c$.
-In the upper right and the lower panels of Fig.~\ref{fig:confmapsnf3} we display the convergence of the Taylor series for $N_g$ for $p=5,10,15$ for the Borel model already considered for Lee's mapping.
+For the values $p=(5,10,15)$ we obtain $z_2=(0.38,0.32,0.30)$ and $r_s=(0.52,0.41,0.38)$ for the singular points second closest to the origin, which provides an evaluation of the Taylor series closer to the origin and also has a smaller ratio of $z_2/r_s$.
+In the upper right and the lower panels of Fig.~\ref{fig:confmapsnf3} we display the convergence of the Taylor series for $N_g$ for $p=5,10,15$ in the context of the Borel model already considered for Lee's mapping.
 We find a substantially improved convergence behavior.
 The series saturate towards $N_g=0.64$ already for orders $n\gtrsim 20$.
 At ${\cal O}(\alpha_s^4)$ and ${\cal O}(\alpha_s^5)$, the series values are already within $30\%$ and $10\%$, respectively, of the correct model value, were the ${\cal O}(\alpha_s^4)$ result is always below the true value.
 Furthermore, the model values coming from orders beyond ${\cal O}(\alpha_s^5)$ do not deviate from $0.64$ by more than $20\%$.
 In view of the uncertainty for $N_g$ from the multi-renormalon model approach this is satisfactory.

 For our analysis we extract the value for $N_g$ at ${\cal O}(\alpha_s^4)$ and ${\cal O}(\alpha_s^5)$, where for the latter we include the uncertainty due to the error in $\bar c_{5,1}$ given in Eq.~(\ref{eq:c51C}).
 The results are shown in Tab.~\ref{tab:nf3confmapp}.
 Within the uncertainties the ${\cal O}(\alpha_s^5)$ results are nicely compatible with the ${\cal O}(\alpha_s^4)$ results for all values of $p$.
 Furthermore at ${\cal O}(\alpha_s^5)$ we obtain the smallest uncertainties for $p=15$.
 We have checked that the results for the three $p$ values we have shown here are representative for all values of $p>3$ and that, in particular, there is no significant change with respect to the $p=15$ result for even larger values of $p$.
 Overall, we find that the conformal mapping method confirms the result for $N_g$ we obtained from the Borel model approach with respect to the central value as well as the uncertainty.